jockee/lang/lang.md

         * is this due to it getting values of the wrong type?
 # KEY

-  - TODO: Type system #typesystem
+  - TODO: (STATIC) TYPE SYSTEM #typesystem
+    * keep the dynamic type system?
     - TODO: handle lists and tuples as input types
     - TODO: handle functions as input types
     - TODO: check return type on return - after `evalIn`